Wrap Your Arms Around Me: Background

 Agnetha Fältskog, one of the members of the Swedish group ABBA, had ventures of success in Sweden with her solo career since the late 1960s, primarily containing Swedish-language lyrics.
 Then 17 year old Fältskog signed with a small record company, Cupol – which saw five albums being released in that particular label, with one while in the group.
 She had met Björn Ulvaeus in 1968, one of the members in Hootenanny Singers, along with Benny Andersson.
 Ulvaeus and Andersson first formed the group as "Björn & Benny" in 1970, but later became a quartet, when Andersson's partner and then-wife, Anni-Frid Lyngstad joined, while Fältskog joined at the same time.
 She eventually married Ulvaeus in 1971, and the four members, later named "ABBA", rose to international prominence releasing eight albums through Polar Music.
 Fältskog further gained attention based on her role as Mary Magdalene in Jesus Christ Superstar musical production, enabling her as an actress in the later years.

-By 1979, ABBA's popularity grew at its peak, but the group started to show some tensions, eventually leading to the breakup of both couples.
+By the late '70s, ABBA's popularity grew at its peak, but the group started to show some tensions, eventually leading to the breakup of both couples.
 The divorce and the perceived fame had resulted Fältskog to go to a psychiatrist, realising that being "really crazy to reach that stage" while being in the group seemed "nonsense".
 By the end of 1982, the last leg of the promoting tour for ABBA's The Singles: The First Ten Years have been concluded in Stockholm.
 There was no official announcement made involving the break-up of the group, though the collapse of both marriages and inactivity have been contributed to this.
 Fältskog reminisced that before the group's demise, she subsequently was offered actress positions, alongside her prominent advocacy against drugs.
 Commenting on the breakup, Fältskog stated, "I am very proud of what ABBA achieved, but for all of us, it's time to move on... at this point, all of us are going to concentrate on our solo projects."

 Each member of ABBA had already embarked on solo careers by the time the group paused its activities – while Fältskog, who remained under a recording contract with the Polar label by the group's management team, recorded a duet with Tomas Ledin's Never Again.
-At the same time, Polar Music's general manager and head of artists and repertoire, Stig Anderson, who managed ABBA throughout its entirety, arranged a contract with Polydor Records for releases across North America.
-In the UK, Fältskog remained with Epic.